YahooArchive/mojito-cli-test/README.md

 Usage
 -----

-The `test` command uses [yuitest](https://github.com/yui/yuitest) to run unit tests in files ending in `-tests.js`, and whose YUI module name ends in `-test` or `-tests`.

-The command should be invoked at the top directory level of your mojito application, which should also have `mojito` [installed locally](https://github.com/yahoo/mojito-cli/wiki/NpmInstallation).
+The command should be invoked at the top directory level of your Mojito application, which should also have `mojito` [installed locally](https://github.com/yahoo/mojito-cli/wiki/NpmInstallation).

     mojito test [options] <app|mojit> [path]

+`mojito test` uses [yuitest](https://github.com/yui/yuitest) to run unit tests in files ending in `-tests.js`, and whose YUI module name ends in `-test` or `-tests`.

 ### Examples